hitaishi-goel/WEATHER-REPORT/README.md

 ## INTRODUCTION

-You can view the weather report of any city by using this CLI app which lets you to view the
+You can view the weather report of any city by using this CLI app which lets you to view the following:

 1. Time
 2. Temperature